ccmucdenver/ccm-docs/docs/modules.md

 Modules manage the environment automatically, without the user having to set the environment variables by hand, which is tedious and error prone.

-Alderaan modules include compilers (GNU, AMD, and Intel), and MPI libraries.
+Alderaan modules include compilers (GNU, AMD, and Intel) and MPI.

-## Modules and containers

-The use of modules to manage the environment is standard in HPC.
-They fulfil a similar function as containers, but the software is installed on the system rather that being carried in a container.

 ## Basic module commands